Copy and paste the below script into your own website or blog to embed this book.

 Recently, as a result of Wehr’s study and others like it, some sleep specialists have reported that the best treatment for the Hour of the Wolf is to tell patients that nightly waking is natural and, consequently, that they shouldn’t struggle against it.
 A doctor told me that once he explained this to them, many of his patients simply went to bed earlier each night and never asked him for sleep medications again.
 Had he conducted a follow-up study of those patients, I’m sure he’d have discovered that they were more spiritually content as well.

 Clark Strand, a former senior editor at Tricycle: The Buddhist Review, has been studying the world’s spiritual traditions for more than thirty years.
-The author of Waking the Buddha, Meditation Without Gurus, How to Believe in God, and Seeds from a Birch Tree, Strand has written for The Wall Street Journal, The New York Times, and the Washington Post/Newsweek “On Faith” blog.
+The author of Waking up the Dark, Waking the Buddha, Meditation Without Gurus, How to Believe in God, and Seeds from a Birch Tree, Strand has written for The Wall Street Journal, The New York Times, and the Washington Post/Newsweek “On Faith” blog.
 He is the founder of Way of the Rose, a growing nonsectarian rosary fellowship open to people of any spiritual background, with members around the world.
 He lives on a dark road with no streetlights in the southern Catskill Mountains.